Abigail-McClure/batchPhotoEditor/README.md

 **Why:** Zero latency (GPU-accelerated, no JS computation).
 Brightness, contrast, saturate, and hue-rotate map directly to CSS filter functions.

-**Tradeoff:** Warmth, tint, and black point cannot be expressed precisely in CSS — they are approximated (warmth via `sepia()`, tint via a color overlay `<div>`, black point via a brightness bump).
+**Tradeoff:** Warmth, tint, and black point cannot be expressed precisely in CSS — they are approximated (warmth via `sepia()`, tint via a color overlay `<div>`, black point via a brightness increase).
 The Python worker applies mathematically correct versions via OpenCV regardless.
 Preview is approximate; output is accurate.

 ---

 ### Image processing: OpenCV over Pillow

-The worker uses OpenCV + NumPy instead of Pillow.
+The worker uses OpenCV and NumPy instead of Pillow.

 **Why:** Hue rotation is first-class in OpenCV — convert to HSV, shift the H channel as a NumPy array, convert back.
 Fully vectorized, runs in C++.
 Pillow has no native HSV support; hue rotation would require a slow per-pixel Python loop (`colorsys`) or custom NumPy HSV math.